koscinskic/Warframe-DPS-Util-V4/README.md

 Run compile.bat and run.bat provided under the src folder

 #### For Linux and Mac Users:
-Open a terminal in the root directory of your local installation and run the following commands:
+Open a terminal in the root directory of your local repository or zip folder and run the following commands:
 * cd src
 * javac \*.java -d ../classes